umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 ## Release notes

-You can find a list of all Umbraco versions on [Our Umbraco](https://our.umbraco.com/download/releases/) website.
-Each version is a link, where once clicked you will find more information about what changes have been done for that specific version.
+You can find a list of all the released Umbraco versions on [Our Umbraco](https://our.umbraco.com/download/releases/) website.
+When you visit Our Umbraco website, click on the version number to view the changes made in that specific version.

 ## Find your upgrade path